MaceMax/obsidian-quartz-notes/source/content/private/Vulkan Notes.md

 All queues in Vulkan come from a Queue family.
 A queue family is the type of queue it is and what type of commands it supports.

 ### `VkCommandPool`
 A `VkCommandPool` is created from the `VkDevice`.
 You have to specify the index of the queue family that the command pool will create commands from. `VkCommandPool` can be thought of as the allocator for a `VkCommandBuffer`.
 You can allocate as many `VkCommandBuffer` as you want from a given pool, but you can only record commands from one thread at a time.
-If you want multithreaded command recording, you need more `VkCommandPool` objects.
+If you want multi-threaded command recording, you need more `VkCommandPool` objects.
 For that reason, we will pair a command buffer with its command allocator.

 ### `VkCommandBuffer`
 All GPU commands are recorded into a `VkCommandBuffer`.
 All functions that will execute GPU work, won't do anything until the `VkCommandBuffer` is submitted to the GPU through a `VkQueueSubmit` call.

 Command buffers initially start in a **Ready** state.
 When in a **Ready** state, we call `vkBeginCommandBuffer()` to put it into a recording state, where we can start inputting commands with `vkCmdXXXX` functions.
 Once done recording commands, we call `vkEndCommandBuffer()` to finish recording and put the buffer into an **Executable** state where it is ready to be submitted to the GPU using `vkQueueSubmit()`.
 Do not reset the command buffer until the GPU has finished executing all the commands from the command buffer.
 Reset the command buffer with `vkResetCommandBuffer()`.

+## Synchronization